Chapter 5 Case Study: ER Injuries

 Solution

-We can add two buttons prev_story
+We can add two action buttons prev_story

 and next_story